 A recent study by Roy Morgan indicates that Australians spent over $41 billion while shopping online in 2016, with 4 out of 10 people purchasing at least once a month via ecommerce stores.

 - Australian consumers want fast delivery times, including same day delivery.
 Over 80% of Australians have used or want to use same-day shipping, and 75% have used or want weekend or after-hours shipping1

 - Standard, Express and Click & Collect are the top 3 most common shipping options that Australian retailers currently offer

 - Mobile-friendly shopping experiences, whether it be an app or a web-based mobile friendly store, ensure that your customer is able to make purchases from wherever they are.
 With over 19.4 million mobile phone users in Australia, over 35% of ecommerce transactions were made on mobile devices, and nearly 27% of mobile users make purchases on a weekly basis2

 For many companies, testing out the Australian market is fairly easy.
 Using a point in APAC, they ship cross-border into Australia.
 Australians are used to shopping cross-border, making it a market receptive to a cross-border strategy.
 The main points of entry into Australia are from Hong Kong, China or Singapore.

-The most common Australian fulfilment models are a single fulfilment center in the Sydney area, or 2 fulfilment centers in Sydney and Melbourne.
+The most common Australian fulfilment models are a single fulfilment centre in the Sydney area, or 2 fulfilment centres in Sydney and Melbourne.
 In this scenario, Sydney and Brisbane are covered by a Sydney location and Melbourne, Perth and Adelaide are covered by the Melbourne location.

 Small parcels carriers